MicrosoftDX/DeviceSilhouette/Documentation/howitworks.md

 For long term access, and to allow analytics, messages are being output to external storage.
 Currently to blob storage, but it can be extended to a different storage type.

 In addition to persistency, the Silhouette state needs to be purged periodically otherwise the performance of the system will be impacted.
-The message retention period and the number of maximum messages to retain are configurabe.
+The message retention period and the number of maximum messages to retain are configurable.